adrien50/walmartproject/README.md

 * Make model using machine learning techniques
 * Perform Hyper-parameter tuning to get the best parameters
 * Perform Model Comparison
+## Result
+Macro Economic Indicators did not help in prediction of weekly sales.
+The sales data is very similar over different years and this consistency helped to predict the sales.